BenjaminCarteMemoire/StelareDownloader/README.md

 ## Build

 To build Webui Interface : Execute "build.bat".
+(Using MSVC) (If you have 404 error from Webui interface when opening it, copy "gui" folder in the same folder that you execute the software)
-(Using MSVC) To build CLI Interface : Execute "build_cli.bat" or define as constant "STELARE_CLI" and add "cli.h" (And remove "gui.h").
+To build CLI Interface : Execute "build_cli.bat" or define as constant "STELARE_CLI" and add "cli.h" (And remove "gui.h").
 (Using MSVC)

 ## Thanks